jnises/photon_count_adjuster/README.md

-Tool to change the brightness of screens in Windows.
+Tool to change the brightness of monitors in Windows.

 ![Screenshot](screenshot.png)